starsite/SwiftFM/README.md

 ### 🖐 How To Help

-This was **a lot** of work, esp. the rewrite.
+This was **a lot** of work, especcially the rewrite.
 If you'd like to support the SwiftFM project, you can:

 * Contribute socially, by giving SwiftFM a ⭐️ on GitHub or telling other people about it
 * Contribute [financially](https://paypal.me/starsite) (paypal.me/starsite)